Skip to content

 Available

-OCI registry with first-class identity, access, and ops
+An OCI registry with real identity, runtime-mutable policy, and an air-gap story.

 ImageSphere is an OCI-native registry that treats access control, identity, and day-2 operations as product features, not afterthoughts.
-It hosts container images, Helm charts, ML models, OPA bundles, and any other OCI artifact — with a modern web UI, group-based admin from your IdP, runtime-editable access policies, per-namespace storage quotas, and air-gap packaging out of the box.
+It hosts container images, Helm charts, ML models, and any OCI artifact — with a web UI, group-based admin driven by your IdP, access policies that change at runtime and survive restarts, per-namespace storage quotas with live usage, namespace-scoped robot accounts for CI/CD, immutable tags, Cosign/Notation verification, and per-namespace CVE admission policy built in.
+Helm charts are first-class — detected and rendered with their values.yaml and README, filterable in a charts-only view.
+One binary, three deployment modes: Kubernetes, air-gapped via the TAIP release flow, bare metal with systemd.

 Protocol